Pyleks/milestone-project-two/README.md

 Milestone Project 2 - Interactive Frontend Development - Code Institute

-Blockworm Adventure is a game designed to provide a updated version of the old but loved snake game, with better graphics and some new unexpected twists to experience the game again with
+Blockworm Adventure is a game designed to provide a updated version of the old but loved snake game, with better graphics and some new unexpected twists to experience the game again with improved controls for desktop/laptop tablets and phones.

 ## UX